top of page

 The NPRM represents a major step toward restoring reliability, fairness, and constitutional order to the American patent system.
 It strengthens patent reliability, promotes commercialization and technology transfer, enhances national security, and advances the constitutional objective of “promot[ing] the Progress of Science and useful Arts.”

-CFJ continues to believe that the deeper constitutional problems created by Oil States remain unresolved and that patent validity adjudication properly belongs in Article III courts.
+CFJ continues to believe that the deeper constitutional problems created by Oil States remain unresolved.
+Patent validity adjudication properly belongs in Article III courts.
 Within the existing framework, however, these proposed rules are a substantial and commendable improvement.
 CFJ strongly supports finalizing the NPRM without weakening its core reforms.

 We thank the Office for its careful consideration and stand ready to provide further assistance.